sagyzdop/blog/about.markdown

 You get the gist from my writing above.
 Aside from that, I'll probably be posting anything that I find relevant in general.
 Take a look if you are interested, and if you disagree or have something to add – your comment (in any language) is greatly appreciated!
 That's all it is for this blog.

-# The technical side of things

-This could have been done way simpler, because starting a blog probably has been the easiest thing to do since the Internet became accessible to masses.
-I guess, the next logical thing to do would be to start a podcast, right? haha.

-I used Markdown to HTML parser [^sources] , MySQL and just PHP.
-Also got familiar with version control using Git and GitHub.
-All of this took time, but by reinventing the wheel I have learnt so much stuff that I was curious about, and got my feet wet in development practice in general.
-It was worth it.
-I am happy.

-Special thanks to [OpenAI](https://openai.com) for [ChatGPT](https://chat.openai.com) that made the learning process more straightforward.
-It essentially replaces a human mentor.
-Although [Stack Overflow](https://stackoverflow.com) is the place where you usually find answers for almost all your trivial and not so trivial code-related questions, sometimes the question is so oddly specific that even Stack Overflow cannot help.
-Moreover, it can provide general guidance.
-You could *ask what to ask*, and where to look for an answer, and I think it is an invaluable thing to have for a beginner.

-This is my first pet project that I am putting out like this.
-It is nothing compared to what people my age had been doing, but you gotta start somewhere right?
-And the best thing about it is that it proved me that I am on the right track.
-I like doing this.
-Maybe what I am doing is not exactly *Computer Science*, but I think it's close enough.
-I mean, it has got **computer** in the name ¯\\\_(ツ)_/¯

-Maybe I'll make something pretty next (?)
-I don't know, either way I have to make use out of this domain I spent money on, so there is some motivation to do something 😅 This will continue to serve it's purpose though.

 Thank you for reading!

-[^sources]: References:
-    - [league/commonmark](https://commonmark.thephpleague.com) – markdown to HTML parser that made this project possible ❤️
-    - [phpdelusions](https://phpdelusions.net) – resource to learn about PHP and PDO in particular.
-    - [w3schools](https://www.w3schools.com) – good starting point for learning new technologies and a great reference source.
-    - [niklasfasching.de](https://niklasfasching.de/posts/just-enough-css/) – where I got the design for this blog.